spences10/scottspence.com/posts/2021/01/05/use-chrome-in-ubuntu-wsl/index.md

 This is a specific usecase for using Chrome in Ubuntu on WSL.

-On Ubuntu Snap is the preferred method to install Chromium and although snap is on the WSL image you get from the Microsoft store it's not functional.
+On Ubuntu, Snap is the preferred method to install Chromium and although snap is on the WSL image you get from the Microsoft store it's not functional.
 There is a [solution untested by me] that may work.